Refining two-loop corrections to trilinear Higgs couplings in the Two-Higgs-Doublet Model: Conclusions

 \section{Conclusions}

 In this work, we have presented updated results for the dominant two-loop corrections, involving BSM scalars and the top quark, to the trilinear scalar couplings $\lambda_{hhh}$ and $\lambda_{hhH}$.
-These improve on the early results of Refs.~\cite{Braathen:2019pxr,Braathen:2019zoh} (following similar improvements already obtained in Ref.~\cite{Degrassi:2025pqt}), and moreover, our results open the way to the first full on-shell renormalisation of general 2HDMs in the (Higgs) alignment limit beyond one loop.
+These improve on the early results of Refs.~\cite{Braathen:2019pxr,Braathen:2019zoh} by including a proper on-shell renormalisation of the mixing angles, and by extending calculations to BSM trilinear couplings (following similar improvements already obtained in Ref.~\cite{Degrassi:2025pqt}).
+Moreover, our results open the way to the first full on-shell renormalisation of general 2HDMs in the (Higgs) alignment limit beyond one loop.
 In particular, we have considered an on-shell renormalisation of the alignment condition up to the two-loop level, and discussed its impact on the two-loop calculation of $\lambda_{hhh}$ in comparison with earlier results, and considering two scenarios inspired by the recent literature.
 We have also investigated the impact of these corrections on total cross-sections and differential distributions for Higgs pair production at the (HL-)LHC computed with \texttt{anyHH}.
 In this context, we have pointed out that while perturbative convergence appears to be ensured, the dominant two-loop BSM corrections to the trilinear scalar couplings still have a noticeable impact on di-Higgs predictions, thereby motivating their inclusion whenever possible.

 Further details and results from our calculations will be provided in future work.